Ludwig II of Bavaria: Cultural references

 As the "Swan King", Ludwig is said to have inspired the story behind the classical ballet Swan Lake by Russian composer Pyotr Ilyich Tchaikovsky.
 This could be referenced to the days of his childhood when he spent much of his youth in a castle named Hohenschwangau ('high region of the swan') in the Bavarian Alps.
 Ludwig grew up there among swan images and icons, and the nearby Schwansee ('Swan Lake').

 Film portrayals of Ludwig include the German productions Ludwig II (1955), directed by Helmut Käutner, and Ludwig: Requiem for a Virgin King (1972), directed by Hans-Jürgen Syberberg, as well as Italian director Luchino Visconti's Ludwig (1973).
 He also appears as a character in an American biographical film of Wagner, Magic Fire (1955), directed by William Dieterle, and in Wagner (1983), a British television miniseries directed by Tony Palmer.
 The plot of the 1995 computer mystery game The Beast Within: A Gabriel Knight Mystery is centered on Ludwig II and Richard Wagner.

 Historical novels presenting the reign and death of Ludwig include Clarissa Lohde's Alone in the Purple: A Story of the Last Days of King Ludwig of Bavaria (1912), and David Stacton's Remember Me (Faber, 1957).
 Ludwig and his legacy are also relevant to the plots of The Ludwig Conspiracy by Oliver Potszch, and Steve Berry's The Last Kingdom.
 The 2010 thriller novel The Secret Crown by Chris Kuzneski is based on the antics of Ludwig II, weaving fiction with known facts about the monarch.

-Two board games, Castles of Mad King Ludwig (2014) and The Palace of Mad King Ludwig (2017), are named for Ludwig II and inspired by his penchant for elaborate and whimsical castles; Neuschwanstein Castle is pictured on the box of Castles.
+Three board games, Castles of Mad King Ludwig (2014), The Palace of Mad King Ludwig (2017), and Between Two Castles of Mad King Ludwig (2018), are named for Ludwig II and inspired by his penchant for elaborate and whimsical castles; Neuschwanstein Castle is pictured on the box of Castles.
 The 2022 collector's edition of the game features a Towers expansion that incorporates new tiles and miniatures based on eight of the king's castles.
-Both games were designed by Ted Alspach.
+All three games were designed by Ted Alspach.

 On 15 March 2023, Ludwig II was included as downloadable content in the turn-based strategy video game Civilization VI.
 When playing as Ludwig, the player is incentivised to build as many great architectural and cultural feats as they can, to mirror his legacy of lavish projects and patronage.